-The following emergency procedures will be followed at ASE in the event of early dismissal due to inclement weather or other unforeseen event which necessitates closing the school early:
+The following emergency procedures will be followed at ASE in the event of early dismissal due to inclement weather or other unforeseen events which necessitate closing the school early:

-- Parents will be notified by phone and through the local media that students will be dismissed early. - We will keep students at a safe place at the school site until parents or their listed designee arrives for them, i.e., relative, friend, etc. - If the parent cannot be reached, the designee will be contacted at the emergency telephone number listed on the enrollment card. - If we are unable to contact anyone listed on the enrollment card, we will refer to the information requested on the attached Early Dismissal Release Form. - Teachers will request identification of any person they do not recognize as the parent or designee before releasing the student.
+- ➤ Parents will be notified by phone and through the school messaging system that students will be dismissed early. - We will keep students at a safe place at the school site until parents or their listed designee arrives for them, i.e., relative, friend, etc. - > If the parent cannot be reached, the designee will be contacted at the emergency telephone number listed within the student database. - > Teachers will request identification of any person they do not recognize as the parent or designee before releasing the student.